Cinco de Mayo: Durham’s Mexican-owned Restaurants

 For a sweet treat, head to La Monarca Michoacana, which specializes in Mexican-style paletas and ice cream.
 Can't decide on what to get?
 No shame in getting both.

 As one Yelp reviewer wrote about La Superior Carniceria (La Superior for short), "You may think it is just a grocery store when you drive by, but it is so much more."
 Beyond the market is the bakery, which offers fresh tortillas and other baked goods.
 Behind that is the restaurant where the tacos, huaraches, flan and more are fresh and made to order.
 For more delicious offerings from the team behind La Superior, visit Super Taqueria just down the street.
+Super Taqueria offers a mouth-watering selection of sopes, tacos, burritos and gorditas, plus a loaded salsa bar.
+Pair your food with an agua fresca for a stellar meal.

 Rotisserie chicken, tostones and fried yuca are just a few of the delicious items you can find at Mi Perú.
 Treat yourself to traditional and authentic Peruvian food at this charming spot.

-Off 9th St near the "Angel of Spring," you can find a cute little ice cream shop called Pincho Loco.
+Off Ninth St near the "Angel of Spring," you can find a cute little ice cream shop called Pincho Loco.
 Here, you can get native Latino flavors like tequila, tiger tail (vanilla, Mexican vanilla, and chocolate), guava, tamarind and more.

 Puerto Rican food with southern charm, Kokí is one of the Triangle's food-truck-to-brick-and-mortar success stories.
-You can find delicious sandwiches, bowls, and empanadas at the Durham location across the street from City Hall.
+You can find delicious sandwiches, bowls and empanadas at the Durham location across the street from City Hall.

 Taqueria La Vaquita or "The Cow Store" as it is affectionately called, is well-known for the bovine statue that adorns its roof.
 But it's famous around these parts for its delicious Mexican food and beverages.